davendw49/awesome-LKM-paper/README.md

 #### 3.2 Using Large Language Models for Information Rerankers

+#### 3.3 Using Large Language Models for Knowledge Bases Completion

 ### 4. Integrating LLM and KB
 <!-- Synergized LLMs + KBs -->